Dr. Shirley's Web Courses

 AD 740-1,259

-Jewish Kingdom of Khazar - stands against Moslems, Byzantines, and Russians, until taken by Genghis Khan
+Jewish Kingdom of Khazar - stood against Moslems, Byzantines, and Russians, until taken by Genghis Khan

 AD 750